-Turning the ignition switch to the "OFF" position while riding the motorcycle shuts down the entire electrical system (headlight, brake light, turn signal light, etc) and the engine will stop, which could cause an accident resulting in severe injury or death.
+Turning the ignition switch to the "OFF" position while riding the motorcycle shuts down the entire electrical system (headlight, brake light, turn signal light, etc.) and the engine will stop, which could cause an accident resulting in severe injury or death.
 Never operate the ignition switch while riding the motorcycle; only operate it when the motorcycle is at a standstill.

-- O The tail, city and license plate lights are on whenever the ignition key is in the "ON" position.
-The headlight goes on when the starter button is released after starting the engine. - O Do not leave the ignition switch at the "ON" position for an extended time with the engine stopped, or the battery may become totally discharged.
+- The tail, city and license plate lights are on whenever the ignition key is in the "ON" position.
+The headlight goes on when the starter button is released after starting the engine. - Do not leave the ignition switch at the "ON" position for an extended time with the engine stopped, or the battery may become totally discharged.
+O Do not leave the hazard lights switched on for a long time without the engine running or the battery will become discharged.